zchee/sublime-direnv/README.md

 # Instration

 ## Package Control
 If you have PackageControl installed, you can use it to install the package.

-### Warning!
-It has not been merged into Package Control still

 ## Manual
 You can clone the repository in your `/Packages` folder.